hackoregon/linux-laptop-setup/virtual-machine-creation/README.md

     * There's only one disk to select, so select it.
     * When it asks to write the changes to disk, say 'Yes'.
 10. The installer will start again.
 Accept the defaults until you come to 'Software selection'.
 Select ***both*** 'standard system utilities' and 'OpenSSH server'.
 11. The installer will start again.
 Accept the defaults until the install is complete.
-Then select "Continue" to reboot the virtual machine.
+Then select 'Continue' to reboot the virtual machine.
 12. When the virtual machine comes up, log in on the console as 'hack'.
 13. Type `ssh-keygen` to generate secure shell keys.
 Answer all the prompts with `Enter`.
 Secure shell login is now enabled.
 14. Verify that secure shell login works.
 Open a host terminal and type `ssh hack@localhost -p2222`.